 - Is it clear what the learner needs to interact with?
 If not, consider adding additional on-screen or alt text to explain what learners need to do.

 Audio & Video

 - Is there any audio or video in the course that makes it hard to hear or understand the screen reader audio?
 If so, consider having the audio or video play on click instead of automatically.

 - Is there any on-screen text that sounds weird when read aloud?
 For example, it’s common to write “and/or,” but a screen reader will say that as “and slash or,” which sounds a little strange.
 If you come across things like that, consider editing your text so that it sounds more conversational when read aloud.

 - Do all the images in the course add value?
 If you’ve included some purely decorative images, the answer might be no. Consider hiding those images from screen readers, so they skip over it.
-If you’re using Storyline 360, you can do that by opening your project, right-clicking on the object, selecting Accessibility, and unchecking the Object Is Visible to Accessibility Tools box or by removing that object from the focus order.
+If you’re using Storyline 360, simply follow the steps described earlier in this article to hide any such images.

 - Does the alt text for your images add value?
 If not, consider deleting or modifying the alt text.
 For tips on writing effective alt text, check out the basics of alternative text here.

 - Does the alt text make sense when read alongside on-screen text?
 Learners will hear (or read via their refreshable braille display) the alt text directly before or after the other textual information on the slide.
 Listen to it all in context and see how it flows.
 If it sounds stilted, consider editing it so that it sounds more natural.

 Hopefully this list will get you thinking about other ways to optimize the learning experience for your screen reader users.
 If you think of anything we’ve missed here, please share it with me below!

 There’s much more to master about accessible learning.
 Be sure to check out some of the following resources: